sebkaz-teaching/RealTimeEN/Environment.md

 I have python3 (You should't get python 2.7 version) so i get new and clear env.

+The easiest way how to run JupyterLab with your new python env.
+For _<name of Your env>_ You can choos what You want.

 ```bash
 python3 -m venv <name of Your env>